baumerc10/social-network-api/README.md

 ## Installation
 Use 'npm init' to initialize the package.json and use 'npm install' to install all necessary packages.
-Use 'npm start' to start the server in localhost (Insomnia).
+Use 'node server' to start the server in localhost (Insomnia).

 ## Contributing
 Cody Kirschbaum